 How To Turn Yourself In

 If the sheriff has a, or if you have to start a jail sentence, you really should follow the rules and go down to the jail and turn yourself in.
 If it is for a warrant, go down to the jail processing area, and let them know that you think they might have an outstanding arrest warrant out for you.
 They will check their system to see if there are any outstanding local, state or federal arrest warrants out for you, and if they verify that you have one, you will be taken into the sheriff’s custody.
 If it is for a jail sentence, report to the jail at the exact time and date that the sentence order requires you to.
 Be very careful that you are not late.
-Just bring allowed items with you, like your drivers license or ID, any prescription medication you might take, as well as a official sentencing order.
+Just bring allowed items with you, like your driver’s license or ID, any prescription medication you might take, as well as an official sentencing order.

 Inmates must give each visitor’s name and date of birth to the jail in advance of the visit.
 Your visitor’s information will be put in a log of visitors for the inmate that requested the visitor.
 Every visitor must provide acceptable photo identification when visiting an inmate.
-Visitors that gets to visitation or that does not have a visting order will be turned away.
+Visitors that gets to visitation or that does not have a visitation order will be turned away.

 Visitation procedures at Herico County’S Jail West change often, so double-check the official jail site before you go to the jail to visit.